springfall2008/batpred/README.md

 ## config.yml - details:

+### Basics

+Basic configuration items
+  - timezone - Set to your local timezone, default is Europe/London (https://gist.github.com/heyalexej/8bf688fd67d7199be4a1682b3eec7568)
+  - notify_devices - A list of device names to notify, the default is just 'notify' which contacts all mobile devices
+  - run_every - Set the number of minutes between updates, default is 5 (recommended), must divide into 60 to be aligned correctly (e.g. 10 or 15 is okay)
+  - user_config_enable - When True the user configuration is exposed in Home Assistant as input_number and switch, the config file becomes just the defaults to use
+  - days_previous - sets the number of days to go back in the history to predict your load, recommended settings are 7 or 1 (can't be 0).
+Can also be a list of days which will be averaged.
+Keep in mind HA default history is only 10 days.
+  - forecast_hours - the number of hours to forecast ahead, 48 is the suggested amount.

 ### Inverter information
 The following are entity names in HA for GivTCP, assuming you only have one inverter and the entity names are standard then it will be auto discovered
   - num_inverters - If you increase this above 1 you must provide multiple of each of these entities